singularityhub/sregistry-cli/docs/clients/globus.md

 Transfer Status: idle
 ```

 I think you would want to stop and start the endpoint after this change.
-Note that when I made changes and tried a `globuspersonalconnect -ls <endpoint_id>`, I didn't see any output.
-I have faith!
+Note that if you try to do `globuspersonalconnect -ls <endpoint_id>`, you won't see any output, nor will you in the web interface.
+The default does not show hidden folders, but it's there.
 It doesn't hurt to do a restart:

 ```
 globusconnectpersonal -stop
 globusconnectpersonal -start &
 ```

-NOTE: This seems to be a bug that the default endpoint command hides hidden files, and we wouldn't want this to be the case .
-I'm pausing here for now until this can be resolved.

 Finally, make sure to grab your endpoint's id, because we will need to add it to the application to be aware of next.
 I don't know of the "best way" to search for an endpoint, but I used my email to find it.